 Notable infrastructure in Manhattan includes an impressive 560 million square feet of office space and 47 Fortune 500 headquarters.
 The skyline is defined by 284 skyscrapers that rise over 500 feet, while the borough boasts 1,700 acres of parks and 508 miles of streets, contributing to its vibrant urban landscape.

-Brooklyn: The Borough of Neighborhoods
+Brooklyn the Borough of Neighborhoods

 Brooklyn’s vast expanse and cultural diversity make it an integral part of NYC’s identity.